Grand Lodge of North Carolina: Third (1957-current)

 William G Hill Lodge, No. 218, Raleigh Lodge, No. 500, and Hiram Lodge No. 40, along with other appendant bodies in the building moved to the Raleigh estate of Josephus Daniels, colloquially named "Wakestone," for its use of local stone from a Wake County Quarry near Lassiter Mill.
 The group continued the "Raleigh Masonic Temple" moniker when the NC State College Architect and mason Roscoe Shumaker added a 300-seat theatre to the back of the existing house.
 The fly loft contained spaces for up to 83 different custom painted backdrops.
 The Grand Lodge Administration, Library, Archives, and museum did not move into Wakestone and placed everything into storage at the Raleigh Bonded Warehouse north of downtown Raleigh until a new home could be constructed.

 Grand Secretary Wilbur L. McIver partnered with the building committee to reach out to Grand Lodges across the United States to assess how much square footage they needed for the various functions a contemporary Grand Lodge office building should require.
 Since the Blue Lodge function of the Temple Company was now at Wakestone with an adequate theatre hall, a large assembly room for the Annual Communication of the Grand Lodge was not needed, and therefore not part of the building program for the new Grand Lodge office building.

 Designed by Leslie Boney, Sr. (1880-1964), the Executive Office Building of the Grand Lodge of Ancient Free & Accepted Masons of North Carolina at 2921 Glenwood Avenue is the current seat of masonry in North Carolina.
 Boney and his three sons were all graduates of the North Carolina College of Agriculture and Mechanic Arts (now NC State University).
-In fact, Boney had been designing Bragaw Hall, a dormitory fit for occupancy of 880 students, on NC State's Campus, at the same time.
+In fact, Boney had been designing Bragaw Hall (pp. 11-13), a dormitory fit for occupancy of 816 students, on NC State's Campus, at the same time.